Caffeine Addiction and Its Effects

 - The Release of sugar from the liver into the bloodstream for an energy boost.

 These are all the reasons why people become livelier after drinking coffee or other food products that contain caffeine.
 Consistently high dosage of caffeine (about 1000mg or ten cups of coffee daily) can lead to unwanted complications.
-Caffeine may give you the sensation of an energy boost but nothing can replace food and adequate rest as the only source of energy replenishment and one can run on a caffeine induced energy for only so long before it becomes problematic.
+Caffeine may give one the sensation of an energy boost but nothing can replace food and adequate rest as the only source of energy replenishment and one can run on a caffeine induced energy for only so long before it becomes problematic.
 Excessive caffeine consumption has also been linked to infertility, heartburns, and irregular bowel movements.
 If too much caffeine is consumed, the effects are no longer as pleasant and the user may experience some or all of these effects:

 - Increased vasoconstriction